fbpx

 Additionally, all bars and restaurants are required to let you use their facilities for free.
 We recommend a small purchase out of appreciation.

 • Dual voltage.
 Many small and older appliances that you may use back home may not work in Italy (or other European countries).
 This is because the voltage is not the same.
 If you have an old appliance, consider leaving it home, most hotels have hair dryers.
+The photo ops in the Amalfi are plenty, so plan to have a power bank with you if you need to charge electronics on the go.

 Money and currency